vegantransistor/BoschSmartHome/P3/README.md

 ## Conclusion

-In this post we saw how to reverse engineer parts of a proprietary communication link of a smart home device and build a simple "fuzzer" device in order to find implementation bugs, which can be used to perform a spectacular DoS attack.
+In this post we saw how to reverse engineer parts of a proprietary communication link of a smart home device and build a simple "fuzzer" device in order to find implementation bugs, which can be used to perform a DoS attack.
 We exploited two vulnerabilities: a buffer overflow and a protocol vulnerability (processing packets with broadcast destination address and regardless of source address) to build a universal ping of death message valid for many devices accessible over a radio channel without prior knowledge.